 Cranberry Hand Pies

-These cranberry hand pies are the perfect festive holiday dessert.
-They are made with a homemade pie crust (or buy storebought for an even quicker dessert!) and packed full of an orange-scented cranberry filling.
+These cranberry hand pies are made with a homemade pie crust (or store-bought for an even quicker dessert!) and packed with an orange-scented cranberry filling.
 This is the perfect sweet and tart dessert!

 Ingredients